ibuetler/p3s-log-aggregation/Tutorial.md

 * a: Opens a file for appending new information to it.
 The pointer is placed at the end of the file.
 A new file is created if one with the same name doesn't exist.

-The following code snipet shows how to nest multiple with statements (one file in write mode and one in read mode):
+The following code snippet shows how to nest multiple with statements (one file in write mode and one in read mode):

 ```python